A positional $\mathbf{\Pi}^0_3$-complete objective: Context and contribution

-This objective is a qualitative variant of a \emph{total-payoff objective} (also called \emph{total-reward objective}), where the goal is to maximise the ($\limsup$ or $\liminf$ of the) sum of weights.
+This objective is a qualitative variant of a \emph{total-payoff objective} (also called a \emph{total-reward objective}), where the goal is usually to maximise the $\limsup$ or $\liminf$ of the sequence of partial sums of weights.
 Total-payoff objectives are positional over \emph{finite} arenas~\cite{GZ04}.
-However, over infinite arenas, they are in general not positional, with various classes of strategies needed depending on the variant considered ($\limsup$ or $\liminf$, and with a rational, $+\infty$, or $-\infty$ threshold) and the class of arenas~\cite{OS24,BIPTV24}.
-Objective $\STI$ is a specific natural variant which turns out to have a remarkably low strategy complexity even over the most general class of arenas.
+However, over infinite arenas, they are in general not positional.
+Various classes of strategies are needed, depending on the variant considered ($\limsup$ or $\liminf$, and with a rational, $+\infty$, or $-\infty$ threshold) and the class of arenas~\cite{OS26,BIPTV24}.
+Objective $\STI$ is a natural variant that turns out to have a remarkably low strategy complexity even over the most general class of arenas.
 Our results fill a gap in the understanding of quantitative objectives~\cite{BIPTV24}.

 Note that $\STI$ is prefix-independent (i.e., for all $\word\in\Z^*$ and $\word'\in\Z^\omega$, $\word'\in\STI$ if and only if $\word\word'\in\STI$).